PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 IANA is requested to reserve a range of numbers in the Domain Name System (DNS) Parameters Resource Record (RR) TYPEs, with this document as the Reference.
 The numbers shall get no meaningful names (but perhaps they would get some useful mnemonic, a weak proposal is `PA00` through `PAXX` for 'parent authoritive').
+IANA should expect to eventually receive requests to assign meaningful names to some of these numbers.

 IANA is also requested to mark a subset of that range as 'experimental'.
 The experimental numbers are expected to never be hardcoded in published, released software, and no further allocation or naming of the experimental numbers by an RFC or otherwise is expected.